wgrodzicki/mirna-target-genes-analyzer/README.md

 ### "Could not find GeneSymbol header"
 - Ensure your gene expression file is tab-separated
 - Check for `GeneSymbol` and `GenbankAccession` columns
+- Or leave the gene expression file blank to get all predicted targets

 ### "No matching genes found"
 - This may happen if predicted targets don't overlap with your expression data